waterstone15/flame-lib/README.md

 ### Ignite

 Returns a previously registered Flame.
-Estabilishes the conection to Firestore if not alrady connected.
+Establishes the connection to Firestore if not already connected.

 *Ignite can be called repeatedly.
-The frist call will estabilish a connection using the related service account specified in `FL.register(...)`.
-Any subsequent calls will reuse that connectio*n.
+The first call will establish a connection using the related service account specified in `FL.register(...)`.
+Any subsequent calls will reuse that connection.*

 ```javascript
 var FL = require('flame-lib')